Travel.State.Gov > International Travel > Country Information > Germany International Travel Information

 See the Department of State’s Fact Sheet on Germany for information on U.S. - Germany relations.

 Visit the German Embassy in Washington D.C. website for the most current visa information.

 Germany is a party to the Schengen Agreement.
 U.S. citizens may enter Germany for up to 90 days for tourist or business purposes without a visa.
-Your passport should be valid for at least six months beyond the period of stay.
+Your passport must be valid for at least three months beyond your period of stay.
 This regulation is strictly enforced in Germany.
-You need sufficient funds and a return airline ticket.
+You will be denied admittance into Germany and returned to your point of origin if your passport has less than 90 days validity.
+You also need sufficient funds and a return airline ticket.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.